linsalrob/primer-trimming/README.md

 0
 ```

-Check one of the reads to be sure that it is being ouput without the primer tag
+Check one of the reads to be sure that it is actually being output without the primer tag
 ```sh
 $ zcat fastq/step_1_input.fq.gz | grep CTTCATAACCCATT
 ATACCGTAGAGCTGCTAAACCAGTACAAAAATCCAGTAAGACAAGTAAGAGTAGTATTAGTTGTTTTAGTACCAACTTTTATACTTTCAATATTACTAATAAATCTCTTAATGTCATCTTTTCTAAGAGTATCTCCAGTAGGATCTTCAAGTTTATAATAAGCCTTTTCAAATTCTTTAGCAGGACTCCAAGATTTATATCCATCTGGATAAGTTACTTCATAACCCATT